githedgehog/docs/docs/install-upgrade/overview.md

 * `control-os/ignition.json` - ignition config for the Control Node to get OS installed
 * `control-install.tgz` - installer for the Control Node, it will be uploaded to the Control Node and run there

+More details on configuring the Fabric are available in the [Configuration](./config.md) section.

 ## Install Control Node

 Control Node installation is fully air-gapped and doesn't require Internet access.